annweideman/canopy2/README.md

 * `Ps`: $K \times N$ cell-to-clone assignment matrix, a binary matrix which assigns single-cells to clones
 * `Pb`: $K \times T$ sample-to-clone assignment matrix, which indicates what percentage of each bulk sample consists of each clone

-#Installation
+# Installation
 Install the current release from CRAN (not recommended).
-NOT PUBLISHED ON CRAN YET SO WON'T WORK (5/9/23)
+Not published on CRAN as of 5/9/23.

 ```
 install.packages("canopy2")